Balqiskinanti/IDAssignment2/README.md

 ### Features
 #### Existing Features:
+* Sign up
-* Sign up: allows user to sign up with unique email each time.
-It also checks if password is more than 8 characters long ,email is valid, and if user has sign up before.
+  - allows user to sign up with unique email each time.
+  - It also checks if:
+      -  password is more than 8 characters long ,
+      -  email is valid,
+      -  and if user has sign up before.
+* Login
-* Login : allows user to login.It checks if user enters matching email and password.
-When the user logged in, they will be greeted good mornig/ afternoon/ evening/ night depending on the time along witht eh weather forecast in their area.
+  - allows user to login.
+  - It checks if user enters matching email and password.
+  - When the user logged in, they will be greeted good morning/ afternoon/ evening/ night depending on the time along with the weather forecast in their area.
-* Reminders : allows users to :
+* Reminders :
+  - allows users to :
-   * Add new reminders
+      - Add new reminders
-   * Show today's reminders
+      - Show today's reminders
-   * Show all reminders
+      - Show all reminders
+* Weather Forecast
-* Weather Forecast: allows user to see the overview of the weather across Singapore.
+  -  allows user to see the overview of the weather across Singapore.
-* Carpark Slots: allows user to see how many parking slots are left by inputting the carpark number in.
+* Carpark Slots:
+  - allows user to see how many parking slots are left by inputting the carpark number in.
+* Traffic images
-* Traffic images: allows user to see at real time pictures on the traffic currently by clicking on the interactive map.
+  - allows user to see at real time pictures on the traffic currently by clicking on the interactive map.
-* Traffic Incidents: allows user to check on the current incidents happening on the road.
-They can also filter the output by inputting their location on the seach bar.
+* Traffic Incidents:
+  - allows user to check on the current incidents happening on the road,
+  - filter the output by inputting their location on the seach bar.
+* Logout
-* Logout : allows user to reset their reminders and login with different credentials.
+  - allows user to reset their reminders and login with different credentials.
+* Website is responsive (Collapsible hamburger menu when screen size is small).

 #### Potential Features:
-* ERP rates API
-* Traffic speed bands API
-All of these using https://www.mytransport.sg/content/dam/datamall/datasets/LTA_DataMall_API_User_Guide.pdf

-Potential drawbacks : all of these api requires using 'https://cors-anywhere.herokuapp.com/' which might raise error 409: too many request.
+* CSS transition using Vue.js : https://vuejs.org/v2/guide/transitions.html
+* Use firebase for login/signup authentication : https://firebase.google.com/docs/auth

 ### Technologies Used
 * [HTML](https://html.com/)